Catholic Prayers To The Saints

 St. Anthony is the patron saint of a variety of things, but he’s especially well-known as the go-to guy for finding lost items.
 If you’ve misplaced something, head to his shrine and ask him to help you find it.
 You can also pray to St. Anthony if you need assistance with other life tasks: finding a spouse or partner, getting a job, moving into a new home or apartment—whatever it is that will make your life easier!

-READ: Catholic Prayer To Jesus
+READ: Catholic Prayer For The Sick Child

 A Prayer to St. Jude